mirjamdebruin/mirjamdebruin.github.io/README.md

-# mirjamdebruin.github.io
+# Purpose
-This serves the static website forensicscientist.nl.
+This serves the static website https://www.forensicscientist.nl.